jstasiak/scripter/README.md

 ## What does this do?

-There's a nice [screenplay LaTeX package](https://www.ctan.org/pkg/screenplay) but using it iss not particularly convenient, as the code gets quite verbose.
+There's a nice [screenplay LaTeX package](https://www.ctan.org/pkg/screenplay) but using it is not particularly convenient, as the code gets quite verbose.

 Instead let's use an ad-hoc minimal script language and transpile to TeX.